 - The state is rich in history and has many ancient landmarks.

-- Delaware students set an record of tallest lego tower.
+- Delaware students set a record for the tallest lego tower.

-- The second smalled city of the United States is Tiny.
+- The second smaller city in the United States is Tiny.

 - Thomas Jefferson named the state “The Diamond State”.

-- Official bug of Delaware is a ladybug.
+- The official bug of Delaware is a ladybug.